human2l/NextJS-Notes/Next.js.md

 ### Deploy on Vercel

+Vercel created the next.js framework, so it compated very will with vercel deployment

 <img src="Next.js.assets/Screen Shot 2022-03-25 at 8.25.22 PM.png" alt="Screen Shot 2022-03-25 at 8.25.22 PM" style="zoom:50%;" />

 Add environment variables from `.env.local`file: